Complexity and numerical experiments of a new adaptive generic proximal bundle method: Numerical experiments

 \subsection{TiltedNorm}

 We want to minimize over $X$ the function

 where $X \subset \mathbb{R}^n$ is the box $[-2, 2]^n$, $\alpha \geq \beta$ are two real numbers, $A$ is a given symmetric positive definite matrix, and $e_1 = (1, 0, \ldots 0)$.
 For $\alpha \geq \beta$, by Cauchy–Schwarz inequality, we have $f_6(x)\geq (\alpha-\beta)\|Ax\|_2$ and therefore the optimal value is 0 with corresponding optimal solution $x_* = 0$.
 We consider a special case from this problem class taking $\alpha=4$ and $\beta=3$.
 This instance was used as a test problem in \cite{skajaaLimitedMemoryBFGS, SagastizabalCompositeProximalBundle2013, deoliveiraDoublyStabilizedBundle2016} and called TiltedNorm.
-For all methods, the initial point is $x_0 = (1, 1, \ldots, 1)$.
-The results for $n=200$ and matrix A with condition number of $n$ are reported in Table \ref{tiltednorm}.
-Both adaptive GPB variants are quicker, especially the TwoCuts one, even if the number of oracle calls is much larger.
+For all methods, the initial point is $x_0 = (1, 1, \ldots, 1)$ and the maximum number of iterations is $500000$.
+The results show that Adaptive GPB OneCut and Adaptive GPB TwoCuts variants exhibit good numerical performance.
+In contrast to GPB 1C, which fails to reach the prescribed tolerance within the maximum number of iterations, both Adaptive GPB variants converge in all tested cases.
+For $n=200$, GPB 2C attains the fastest running times; however, the execution times of both Adaptive GPB variants are close and remain highly competitive when compared to the other methods.
+For $n=50$, Adaptive GBP OneCut variant presents the best result.